 This is California we’re talking about, so first conduct a business name search in your county and city.
 The CA Secretary of State does not track DBAs, rather its counties and/or cities “license” for such privilege of being allowed to pay the fees.
 Then if you think there could be trademark issues, use the TESS System through the U.S. Patent office to check.
 We recommend searching both databases to be prudent.

-Once you’ve double and triple checked after filling out the form, have it notarized and then file with the right county.
-The fees are different but you’ll know right away once you contact them (or it’ll be on the form itself.
+Once you’ve double and triple checked after filling out the form, sign it and then file with the right county.
+The fees are different but you’ll know right away once you contact them or it’ll be on the form itself.
 To save yourself stress, walk in the form and file it at the counter.

 Within your first month of filing, you’ll then need to publish your Fictitious Name Statement in a local newspaper.
 This should be done every week for the next four weeks.
 They’re all quite used to it.

 After that time, you’ll need to give a signed Affidavit of Publication to the county clerk.
 This should also be done within 30 days of the last date of publication.
 Each county has instructions on their forms on how, when, where, and who to publish with, and there is a list of approved publishers.
 After that you’re good to go!

 This guide is for information purposes, not a legal document of any kind.
 Furthermore, the specific details tend to change over time depending on your area.
 Please consult a business lawyer for specific legalities and details on filing a California DBA or specifics on starting a business.